iostat/eav_hashes/README.md

 Special Thanks!
 -
-Thanks to Matt Kimmel (@mattkimmel) for adding support for models contained in namespaces.
+Thanks to [Matt Kimmel](https://github.com/mattkimmel) for adding support for models contained in namespaces.

 I found a bug or want to contribute!
 -